The Hazards of Pet Waste

 Dog Poop Attracts Rats

 Put plainly, rats and other rodents are attracted to dog poop because they like to eat it.
 In fact, dog poop is said to be the number one food source for rats in developed areas.
 If your community has a rat problem you may want to investigate whether that problem is being fueled by a pet waste problem.
 Rat populations thrive, reproducing often wherever there is a readily available food source.
 Make sure your community is not becoming a rat breeding ground by keeping pet waste off the ground and in a closed container – preferably one with a lid.
-Our gladiator station® is great at keeping vermin out!
+Our Commander station® is great at keeping vermin out!

 Dog poop is toxic to the environment!